WildCodeSchool/workshop-jwt/README.md

 req.userRole = data.role;
 ```

-When something is stored in the request, it becames available in the next middlewares.
+The `id` and `role` properties both became available in the next middleware call.

-Create a new middleware `isAdmin`, which go to the next middleware if the user has the role `ROLE_ADMIN`, and sends a `403` response status if the user is not an admin.
+Create a new middleware `isAdmin`, which goes to the next middleware if the user has the role `ROLE_ADMIN`, and sends a `403` response status if the user is not an admin.

-Then, add this middleware to the `/users` route.
+Finally, add this middleware to the `/users` route.

 ### Solution